in-toto/in-toto/README.md

 #### Carrying out software supply chain steps

 ##### in-toto-run

-`in-toto-run` generates link metadata for the given command-line option and runs it as its own command.
+`in-toto-run` is used to execute one of the software supply chain steps.
+The relevant step name and command are passed as arguments, along with materials, which are files required for command execution, and products which are files expected as a result of the execution of the command.
+These, and other relevant details pertaining to the step are stored in a link file, which is signed using the functionary's key.

 See [this simple usage example from the demo application for more details](https://github.com/in-toto/demo).
 For a detailed list of all the command line arguments, run `in-toto-run --help` or look at the code documentation [here](https://github.com/in-toto/in-toto/blob/develop/in_toto/in_toto_run.py).